apache/spark/docs/streaming-programming-guide.md

 2. Setting the right batch size such that the batches of data can be processed as fast as they are received (that is, data processing keeps up with the data ingestion).

-## Reducing the Processing Time of each Batch
+## Reducing the Batch Processing Times
 There are a number of optimizations that can be done in Spark to minimize the processing time of each batch.
 These have been discussed in detail in [Tuning Guide](tuning.html).
 This section highlights some of the most important ones.